MosCD3/YousiMedMonoRepo/README.md

 # YousiMedMonoRepo

-The project in this stage is just a boilerplate with Onboarding & Auth modules in a separete embeded framework The project is architected using VIPER structure
+The project in this stage is just a boilerplate with Onboarding & Auth modules in a separete embeded framework.
+The project is architected using VIPER structure

 - Clone repo
 - cd yousimed-ios-main> pod install